Horsham Local Plan

 What about the site allocations such as ‘Buck Barn’ and ‘West of Ifield’?

 Sussex Wildlife Trust is very concerned about the amount of housing proposed in the draft Plan and how this will impact on wildlife and importantly the potential for nature to recover in the district.
 We understand that the council is under a lot of pressure to deliver the number of houses set out by Government Policy, however this must be within environmental limits, and in line with the National Planning Policy Framework, which is clear on the role of wildlife, connectivity, corridors and local strategies and plans for these.
-Horsham District Council have, but have not at the time of writing published, a Nature Recovery Network Map for the District.
+Horsham District Council have a draft Nature Recovery Network Map for the District.
 This has been compiled using the best available evidence by the Wilder Horsham District Project.
 This is a partnership Project between Sussex Wildlife Trust and Horsham District Council.
 This has not been prepared as a planning document, but a document to show the optimum locations for Nature’s Recovery in the District.
-It is a document that signposts evidence that we expect to be made available for this Reg 19 consultation.
+It is a document that signposts evidence that we expect to be made available for this Regulation 19 consultation.
 It shows that Buck Barn and West of Ifield are both developments proposed in areas also identified for Nature’s Recovery.
 The Knepp Estate provides the largest core area for wildlife in the District, and as such the nature corridors leading from it are fundamental to the role of Knepp within the wider Nature Recovery Network.

 The Sussex Wildlife Trust will to look at the detail of how the Council are justifying the selection of strategic sites chosen, what impact it thinks this will have and what is being proposed to avoid and mitigate this impact.
 We will look at the environmental evidence presented and consider if this is sufficient.
 The policy wording that supports allocations is also incredibly important to scrutinise as if allocations go ahead, this wording will be fundamental in trying to make things as good as they can be for wildlife.

-Again Sussex Wildlife Trust will focus on biodiversity, connectivity and the future of a Horsham District Nature recovery Network.
+Again Sussex Wildlife Trust will focus on biodiversity, connectivity and the future of a Horsham District Nature Recovery Network.
 However, there will be many other issues that can be raised in relation to potential site allocations.
 There are already local action groups for most of the allocation who will be able to highlight wider concerns about sites.

 When will Sussex Wildlife Trust share its position?